What Is a Reverse Mortgage — And Is it Right for You?

 Pros and cons of a reverse mortgage

 Yes, a reverse mortgage creates access to cash.
-But it has plenty of potential pitfalls too.
-(And that’s why counseling is required for the HUD-backed loans).
+But it has plenty of potential pitfalls too, which is why counseling is required for the HUD-backed loans.
 Let’s dig deeper into those upsides and downsides.

 Pros